We instinctively tie weight to value.

 So many creators start in the shallow pool of some algorithm’s grip—until, inevitably, they go searching for something heavier.
 From short-form to long-form.
 From building in public to locking in to solitude, obsession, deep work.
 To create a book, a film, an album, a company—something that stands alone.

 No matter how many you stack, Tweets and TikToks don’t add up to something heavy.
 They don’t solidify.
 At best, they’re a pile of snowflakes, intricate yet ephemeral.
-Beautiful while they’re here, gone before they hit the ground.
+Beautiful while they’re here, gone before they hit the ground.3

 Not just for the prestige or the money, but for the proverbial "F-U" to ephemerality.
 For the way it anchors them to something lasting while giving them the freedom to breathe.
-And for now, no platform can offer that weight.
+For the way it sticks in the hearts and minds of other people who encounter it too.

 You’re either making in light mode or in heavy mode.